jamessouth/VueStyleGuideLinter/README.md

 ## Usage

 If you install globally, the `vsl` command is ready to go.
-It takes one argument, a single-file component (`.vue` file) or a folder of them:
+It takes one argument: a single-file component (`.vue` file) or a folder of them:

 <pre>vsl <i>your file/folder, relative to where you are entering the command</i></pre>